-The trade-off of social benefits associated with transferability options relate to considerations of whether social benefits would be enhanced if participation in the fishery can only decrease over time, (Alternative 1 (No Action)), would be higher under no restrictions (subject to possession of a valid SG permit; Alternative 2), or how delay in allowing transfer may affect the social benefit stream (Alternatives 3-5).
-Although it cannot be empirically determined with available data, an underlying assumption for the proposed endorsement requirement to harvest commercial quantities of golden tilefish and change in the fishing year is that social benefits will increase relative to the current management system.
+The trade-off of social benefits associated with transferability options relate to considerations of whether social benefits would be enhanced if participation in the fishery can only decrease over time, (Alternative 1 (No Action)), would be higher under no restrictions (subject to possession of a valid commercial snapper grouper permit; Alternative 2) versus restrictions on gear or permit type (limited versus unlimited) (Alternatives 3-6), and how delay in allowing transfer may affect the social benefit stream (Options 1-4 for Alternatives 2-6).
+Although it cannot be empirically determined with available data, an underlying assumption for the proposed endorsement requirement to harvest commercial quantities of golden tilefish and the proposed change in the fishing year is that social benefits will increase relative to the current management system.
 None of the endorsement qualification alternatives encompass eliminating all participation and harvest.
-As such, the implied conclusion is that social benefits are expected to be greater with some level of nonzero participation and harvest (as long as the resource is not severely overfished).
-Although it would take time, an inability to transfer golden tilefish endorsements, as would occur under Alternative 1 (No Action), would mean that, absent subsequent action, participation would decrease over time as fishermen retire or cease harvesting golden tilefish for other reasons, eventually ending entirely.
+As such, the implied conclusion is that some level of non-zero participation (and harvest) will maximize social and economic benefits (as long as the resource is not severely overfished).
+Although it would take time for such to occur, an inability to transfer golden tilefish endorsements, as would be the case under Alternative 1 (No Action), would mean that, absent subsequent action, participation would decrease over time as fishermen retire or cease harvesting golden tilefish for other reasons, eventually ending in no participants or legal commercial harvest.
 This would be inconsistent with the expectation that active participation, at some unspecified level, and harvest would be expected to result in greater benefits.
-As a result, Alternative 1 (No Action) would be expected to result in reduced social benefits relative to the other alternatives
+As a result, Alternative 1 (No Action) would be expected to result in reduced social benefits relative to the other alternatives.
+In all likelihood, however, the adoption of Alternative 1 (No Action) would result in subsequent future management action to allow new participation in the fishery.